YSanchezAraujo/YSanchezAraujo.github.io/meeting.md

 git clone https://github.com/YOURUSERNAME/meeting.git
 ```

-now open up `test_file.sh` via your favoriate editor (I like vim) and add some lines to text - anything.
+now open up `test_file.sh` via your favorite editor (I like vim) and add some lines to text - anything.
 Next create a new file and save it in that directory.
-Once your done perform a `git status`, the output should be some version of:
+Once you're done perform a `git status`, the output should be some version of:

 ```bash
 On branch master